 Business Support and Mentoring

-Our Delivery Partners are on hand to support you through the application process.
+Our Business Support Partners are on hand to support you through the application process.
 They can give you advice on completing the application forms and what information you’ll need to include.
 They can also help you create your business plan, cash flow forecast and personal survival budget, whether you need help creating these from scratch or just want someone to review and sense check them.

 Once you have drawn down your Start Up Loan, you will be offered 1:1 mentoring.
 You are entitled to 15-hours of free mentoring across the first 12-months of your loan term, but it is up to you and your mentor how frequently you catch up.
 In addition to mentoring support, you will also be entitled to access a range of exclusive business offers from our Corporate Partners, including discounted offers, reduced rates and free giveaways on a range of leading business products and services.